esrg-knights/FantasyCourtWebsite/fantasycourt.nl/content/_index.en.md

 Most importantly, everyone is welcome!
 If you’re a student or not, a parent with children or alone; it does not matter who you are.
 You will be welcome and you will find something to do.
 There will be workshops organized, various activities, and the all impressive sword fighting tournament for children and adults!

 Do you want to be informed on all developments?
-Check out our [Facebook Page](https://www.facebook.com/FantasyCourt/).
+Check out our [Facebook Page](https://www.facebook.com/FantasyCourt/) or [Instagram](http://instagram.com/fantasycourtnl).

 {{< aside >}}
     {{< banner rotate="1" >}}